Uniform Reliability of Self-Join-Free Conjunctive Queries: Concluding Remarks

 While query evaluation over TIDs has been studied for over a decade, the basic case of a uniform distribution, namely uniform reliability, had been left open.
-We have settled this open question for the class of CQs without self-joins, and shown that being hierarchical fully characterizes the computational complexity of counting satisfying database subsets.
-We have also embarked on the investigation of the more general variant of CQ evaluation over TIDs with uniform probabilities.
-We have shown intractability for some combinations of probabilities by a straightforward reduction from uniform reliability, and shown hardness for others using different proof techniques.
-In future work, we plan to investigate whether and how the proof of our main result can be simplified, with the goal of showing hardness for all combinations of uniform probabilities not known to be tractable, at least for the query~$Q_1$ (Conjecture~\ref{conj:rst}).
-Another question is whether our results could extend to CQs and UCQs with self-joins to match the known dichotomy for non-uniform probabilities~\cite{dalvi2012dichotomy}.
+We have settled this open question for the class of CQs without self-joins, and shown a dichotomy on computational complexity of counting satisfying database subsets: this task is tractable for hierarchical queries, and \#P-hard otherwise.
+Our precise result is more general and applies to weighted uniform reliability, where each relation is associated with a probability that is attached to all of its facts.

-\myparagraph{Acknowledgments.} The authors are very grateful to Kuldeep S.~Meel and Dan Suciu for insightful discussions on the topic of this paper.
+One immediate question for future research is whether our results could extend to more general query classes.
+The obvious challenge is to extend to CQs with self-joins and UCQs with self-joins, and try to match the known dichotomy for non-uniform probabilities~\cite{dalvi2012dichotomy}.
+Following our work, considerable progress in this direction has been done recently by Kenig and Suciu~\cite{DBLP:journals/corr/abs-2008-00896}, which addresses the case of PQE with probabilities of $\frac 12$ and~$1$, and leaves open the case of uniform reliability for arbitrary UCQs.
+The same study could be undertaken for the general class of queries closed under homomorphisms, following the recent dichotomy on PQE for such queries (on binary signatures) in~\cite{amarilli2022dichotomy}.